Aakash Repeater Courses

 Answer:

-In recombinant DNA technology selection of transformed and non transformed cells can be done using reporter genes that encode for reporter enzymes.
+In recombinant DNA technology, the selection of transformed and non-transformed cells can be done using reporter genes that encode reporter enzymes.
 During the RDT experiment, the foreign gene is joined with a reporter gene.
 The reporter gene should be such that it produces a visible expression.
-For example, Lac Z gene which codes for enzyme beta-galactosidase is used as a reporter gene.
-The activity of this gene is not found in transformed cells as the product formed by its catalysation is not formed in transformed cells and bacterial colonies appear white.
-In non-transformed cells, this gene shows its activity and the catalysed product is formed, as a result of this, bacterial colonies appear blue.
-Thus, reporter enzyme can be used to monitor the transformation of host cells by foreign DNA in addition to a selectable marker.
+For example, the Lac Z gene, which codes for the enzyme beta-galactosidase, is used as a reporter gene.
+The activity of this gene is not found in transformed cells, as the product formed by its catalysis is not formed in transformed cells, and bacterial colonies appear white.
+In non-transformed cells, this gene shows its activity and the catalysed product is formed; as a result of this, bacterial colonies appear blue.
+Thus, a reporter enzyme can be used to monitor the transformation of host cells by foreign DNA in addition to a selectable marker.

 Answer:

-Origin of replication- This refers to the DNA sequence, from where replication of DNA starts.
+Origin of replication- This refers to the DNA sequence from which replication of DNA starts.
 By linking a DNA sequence with the origin of replication, it can be allowed to replicate in the host cells.
-Origin of replication also controls the copy number of linked DNA sequence.
+The origin of replication also controls the copy number of linked DNA sequences.

 Answer:

-Bioreactors - These are large vessels (100-1000 litres) that are used for large-scale production of biotechnological products such as proteins, enzymes etc. from raw materials.
-In a bioreactor, optimum conditions such as temperature, pH, vitamins, oxygen, salts etc. are maintained.
+Bioreactors - These are large vessels (100-1000 litres) that are used for large-scale production of biotechnological products such as proteins, enzymes, etc., from raw materials.
+In a bioreactor, optimum conditions such as temperature, pH, vitamins, oxygen, salts, etc., are maintained.
 Stirred bioreactors are the most commonly used bioreactors.
-Stirred bioreactors can be simple stirred tank bioreactors or sparged tank bioreactors.
+Stirred bioreactors can be simply stirred tank bioreactors or sparged tank bioreactors.

 Answer: